-The UVM Pesticide Safety Education Program works closely with the Vermont Agency of Agriculture, Food & Markets to provide training and education resources for current and prospective pesticide applicators, ensuring proper and legal use of pesticides that reduces potential risk to human health and the environment.
+The UVM Pesticide Safety Education Program (PSEP) works closely with the Vermont Agency of Agriculture, Food & Markets to provide training and education resources for current and prospective pesticide applicators, ensuring proper and legal use of pesticides that reduces potential risk to human health and the environment.

 Anyone in the state of Vermont who uses, supervises, recommends, or sells pesticides and/or trains Worker Protection Standard handlers/workers may be required to take and pass the CORE exam and all appropriate category exams to become certified.
 Certification is administered by the Vermont Agency of Agriculture, Food & Markets to ensure that pesticides are used in a proper and legal manner.

 Resources to help study for the Vermont Pesticide Applicator CORE exam.
 These materials are NOT intended as a substitute for study of the manual and inserts.

 Log in as guest to see course description. eXtension Campus requires you to create a free account to enroll in courses.
 Part of the national Cooperative Extension System.
 Preview eXtension Campus courses here.

 eXtension Campus requires you to create a free account to enroll in courses.
 Your participation in courses will be recorded and any recertification credits will be tied to your account.
 Part of the national Cooperative Extension System.

 Meeting Archive & Presentations

 Evaluation of neonicotinoid seed treatments in the environment

 Understanding the development of cancer for pesticide applicators and handlers